madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 #### limit_crossed

 `limit_crossed` should be used to limit how many overworld edge transitions end up connecting cross-world.
 This value can be set to any non-negative integer.
 A value of 0 means no edges will be cross-world, except for edges that are forced cross-world (either by the previous step or a result of some combination of OWR settings).
+This option only takes effect if `ow_crossed: unrestricted` is in the `settings` section.

 ### ow-whirlpools